jhutchinswisc/AEFoundations/class_outline.md

 ### Productivity (2 weeks)

 - This is where growth comes from.
-How to measure and determine where it comes from.
+How do we measure and determine where it comes from.
 There is so much still that we do not know.

 ### Household Production (1 week)

 - Farming is still largely a family operation.
-We won't ask why for now.
+We won't ask why for now, but we will examine the consequences of "household production" for thinking about how farmers behave as producers.

 ### Food Demand (1 week)

-- Riots
 - Cross-country differences
 - Household consumption
+- Riots

 ### Markets (2 weeks)